simplajs/simpla-paths/README.md

 Event          | Detail             | Description
 -------------- | ------------------ | ------------
 `path-changed` | `{ path: String }` | Fired whenever an element's path changes

 ## Contributing

-If you find any issues with simpla-img please report them!
+If you find any issues with simpla-paths please report them!
 If you'd like to see a new feature in supported file an issue or let us know in Simpla's public [Slack group](https://slack.simpla.io).
 We also happily accept PRs.

 ---